 We overcome this by introducing them to Directors UK, explaining that we’re a non-profit making organisation governed by a board of member directors, elected by our members, and that we’re a fully regulated collective management organisation.
 A personal recommendation from an existing member can usually break down any such reservations, which is why members can be such a huge help in tracking these directors down and encouraging them to sign up.
 For more information about how to do this, see the boxout below.

 And even once we’ve managed to make contact with a director, the job is far from over.
-For many of the names on our trace list, it’s often the case that we have already made contact with them – we just haven’t been able to finish registering them as a member.
+For many of the names on our Unregistered Directors List, it’s often the case that we have already made contact with them – we just haven’t been able to finish registering them as a member.
 This can be for a number of reasons, not least that directors are very busy people (when you have to make a quick jaunt to the Arctic to film a natural history series – true story – filling out paperwork can drop down the to-do list).
-But even when we know who a director is, we are still obliged to keep their name on the trace list until they’ve fully signed up as a Directors UK member.
+But even when we know who a director is, we are still obliged to keep their name on the Unregistered Directors List until they’ve fully signed up as a Directors UK member.
 We regularly contact these directors to remind them about the money we’re holding for them, but a quick nudge from you is often the best way of getting us over the line.

 Making a will

 One of the biggest challenges we face are those instances where we’re holding payments on behalf of a director’s estate and we need to register their beneficiary.
 Unfortunately, not everyone leaves a will after their death, and even when they do copyright needs to be passed onto their beneficiary in the correct way.
-Complexities like this are another reason why, despite having some information about a director, a name may have to remain on our trace list.
+Complexities like this are another reason why, despite having some information about a director, a name may have to remain on our Unregistered Directors List.